Soumi7/OAKD_depthai_blazepose/README.md

 # Blazepose tracking with DepthAI

-Running Google Mediapipe single body pose tracking models on [DepthAI](https://docs.luxonis.com/en/gen2/) hardware (OAK-1, OAK-D, ...).
+We will perform pose classification on video input from OpenCV AI Kit with Depth sensor.(OAK-D)

+The model used for 3D body joint keypoints detection is Google's mediapipe and [DepthAI](https://docs.luxonis.com/en/gen2/).

+We use the keypoints for pose classification into several yoga pose categories like tadasana(mountain pose), bhujangasa (cobra pose), salabhasana (locust pose), etc.

 The Blazepose landmark models available in this repository are the version "full", "lite" and "heavy" of mediapipe 0.8.6 (2021/07),

-The pose detection model comes from mediapipe 0.8.4 and is compatible with the 3 landmark models (the 0.8.6 version currently cannot be converted into a Myriad blob).
+The pose detection model comes from mediapipe 0.8.4 and is compatible with the 3 landmark models.

 ![Demo](img/taichi.gif)

-For the challenger Movenet on DepthAI, please visit : [depthai_movenet](https://github.com/geaxgx/depthai_movenet)

-For an OpenVINO version of Blazepose, please visit : [openvino_blazepose](https://github.com/geaxgx/openvino_blazepose)

 ## Architecture: Host mode vs Edge mode